-If tablets are required for medical reasons or special educational reason ie, Ritalin for ADHD we must receive information by the child’s consultant and you have to complete the appropriate form from the school.
-These must be brought to the school office and a small book is used to record how many tablets are received which the parent must sign.
+If tablets are required for medical reasons or special educational reason i.e., Ritalin for ADHD we must receive information by the child’s consultant and you have to complete the appropriate form from the school.
+Once the online form has been completed and the medication can be brought to the school office and a small book is used to record how many tablets are received which the parent must sign.
 This is then recorded everyday with how many tablets are administered and how many still remain on site.

 All inhalers are held in the class medical box (green storage box indicated by a first aid sign) not on their person unless the child’s care plan states otherwise.
 Each child should have a named green wallet with their named inhaler and recording booklet.
-The booklet should be completed and signed by the child’s parent/carer and renewed every September.
+Please complete the online Inhaler form Inhaler Form this must be completed every September.

 Vomiting or Diarrhoea

 If your child has sickness or diarrhoea they will need to remain off school for 48 hours following the last bout of sickness.
 We have children in school with immune system deficiencies and ask for you to follow this vigilantly.